SwiftERM Hyper-personalisation for ecommerce email marketing

 Factors to consider when selecting a SaaS vendor

-Factors to consider when choosing a SaaS vendor.
 It’s easy to get overwhelmed when choosing a SaaS provider.
 Selecting a Software as a Service (SaaS) vendor can be challenging.
 In some cases, the ‘selection process’ consists of entering corporate credit card information and agreeing to a dozen pages of unread terms and conditions; in other situations, it may be part of a lengthy procurement process.
 Here are things to consider as you embark on selecting a SaaS.

 What happens to your data if you sever ties with the vendor?

-It may seem a bit unsavory to start considering your ‘divorce’ from a SaaS provider before you’ve even officially coupled, but you don’t want your data to be held hostage should the provider fail, be acquired, or not work out.
+It may seem a bit unsavoury to start considering your ‘divorce’ from a SaaS provider before you’ve even officially coupled, but you don’t want your data to be held hostage should the provider fail, be acquired, or not work out.
 In the best case, you’ll be able to export all your data (including user account information, logs, customisations and so on) in a standardised format through an automated export function.

 If the answer from your potential provider is, “Sure, just call us, and we’ll do it,” then further investigation is required, since that helpful attitude might change during a contract dispute or if the company fails.
 SwiftERM do store your data, we have to for an analysis of it to be achieved.
 It is perpetually encrypted and remains secure and most importantly only yours.
-Yes the predictive analytics runs through it, but there is no human interface with us.
-What’s more you can both download or delete it at any time.
-It is safely housed in a cloud extension to your own hosting facility.
+Yes, the predictive analytics runs through it, but there is no human interface with us.
+What’s more, you can both download or delete it at any time.
+It is safely housed in a cloud extension to your hosting facility.

 How does the support process hold up in your trial runs?

-Every vendor — SaaS providers included — has ‘world class’ support during the sales process, but the story can suddenly change once you become a paying customer.
+Every vendor — SaaS providers included — has ‘world-class’ support during the sales process, but the story can suddenly change once you become a paying customer.
 Create a trial account that doesn’t indicate your company affiliation, since you may receive preferential support if there’s a big name attached to a test account.
 Submit a support request and assess the quality of the support you receive.

 For a larger SaaS deployment, research the support model.
 Will your help desk be responsible for ‘Tier 1’ support, or will users call the SaaS provider directly?
 How will your internal support organisation communicate with the SaaS provider’s support?